SkyTradeInc/BlockSpy/README.md

 # Screenshot
 ![screenshot](screenshot.png)

-# Add Coins
+# Add/Remove Tokens
-ERC20 token to search for are located in data.json and are in the following format:
+ERC20 token information is located in data.json and are in the following format:

 ```
 [